newslynx/docs/install.rst

 ==================

 The following installation guide is oriented towards people interested in running NewsLynx locally on a Mac OS X computer.
 For all other applications, please refer to our `automation docs <http://www.github.org/newslynx/authomation>`_.
+At this time, NewsLynx is incapable of running on Windows.

 NewsLynx Core
 ------------